manwar/python-guide/unit-testing.md

     test_fizzbuzz.py::test_return_2_when_2_passed_in PASSED
     test_fizzbuzz.py::test_return_Fizz_when_3_passed_in FAILED

-Time to update the production code to get into `GREEN` phase
+Time to update the production code to get into `GREEN` phase.

     # production code
     def fizzBuzz(value) -> str: